-Figure 1.2: Avionics software on board Airbus aircraft (Mloc)
+Figure 1.2: Airbus cockpit avionics software (MB)

-Despite the automatic compilation of test scripts into target programs for part of the test procedures, the largest part of these heavy design and verification processes is essentially hand-crafted and relies completely on human expertise.
+Despite the automatic compilation of test scripts into target programs for part of the test procedures, the largest part of these heavy design and verification processes is essentially hand-crafted, and relies completely on human expertise.
 Unfortunately, such legacy processes do not scale up to current avionics software size and complexity within reasonable costs, hence cost issues in both development and maintenance phases.
 In particular, verification is liable for a steadily growing share of the overall development costs.
 The 2015 status is about 70% for maximum-criticality software, such as fly-by-wire control/command software developed mostly with legacy methods.